 During your third year, you have the opportunity to study at one of the University’s Erasmus+ partner institutions in France.
 In this case, study undertaken in France replaces equivalent study in St Andrews.
 Studying abroad is optional.
 You may also choose to spend an integrated year abroad and return for two Honours years.

-At Honours level, you will take modules focused on communication skills and can choose to specialise in a number of areas such as politics, culture and society, translation methodology or literature from the middle ages to the present.
+At Honours level, you will take modules focused on communication and transferrable skills, while developing your understanding of ideas and debates which shape modern France and the Francophone world.
+You will be able to choose to specialise in a number of areas such as politics, culture and society, translation methodology, creative writing, or literature from the Middle Ages to the present.
+A broad range of modules offers engaging, innovative, research-led teaching, with many courses which are unique to St Andrews and have been nominated for University and national teaching awards.

 Graduates in Modern Languages from St Andrews can expect to have not only a high level of competence in language skills, but a highly developed appreciation for other cultures and peoples.
 Other transferable skills, including analysis, synthesis and communication skills will prepare you for a career in almost any industry.